Bordered manifolds with torus boundary and the link surgery formula: The pairing theorem

+Hence, to show the main claim it suffices to show that $\frc \ve{\CF}^-(\scH_\#)$ admits a tensor product decomposition analogous to the claimed one for $\cC(\scH_\#)$, and also to show that each summand of $F^{-K_1}\otimes F^{-K_2}$ has Alexander grading consistent with the surgery formula.
+The claim about Alexander gradings is obvious, so it suffices to address the claim about $\frc\ve{\CF}^-(\scH_\#).$

-We now consider in more detail the basic system of Heegaard diagrams constructed in Section~\ref{sec:basic-systems-connected-sums}, for which we are writing $\scH_{1\# 2}^{-L_1\#L_2}$.
-The hypercubes of attaching curves which appear in this basic system have a simple description in terms of tensor products of hypercubes of attaching curves.
+We now consider in more detail the $\sigma$-basic system of Heegaard diagrams $\scH_\#$ constructed in Section~\ref{sec:basic-systems-connected-sums}.
+The hypercubes of attaching curves which appear in this $\sigma$-basic system have a simple description in terms of tensor products of hypercubes of attaching curves.
 See Equation~\eqref{eq:connected-sum-basic-system}.
-Recall that this hyperbox was constructed by basic systems of Heegaard diagrams $\scH_{1}$ and $\scH_{2}$ for $L_1$ and $L_2$, respectively.
+Recall that this hyperbox was constructed from $\sigma$-basic systems of Heegaard diagrams $\scH_{1}$ and $\scH_{2}$ for $L_1$ and $L_2$, respectively.
 We may assume that these hypercubes are algebraically rigid by Lemma~\ref{lem:algebraic-rigid-general-basic-system} (see also Lemma~\ref{lem:admissibility-meridional-system}).
-Recall that we defined
+Recall that in Section~\ref{sec:basic-systems-connected-sums} we defined

-Write $p_1\in \Sigma_1$ and $p_2\in \Sigma_2$ for the connected sum points.
-Since $\scH_1$ is alpha-parallel (i.e. we use a special beta-curve as a meridian of $K$) it is straightforward to see that all of the constituent alpha-hyperboxes will be graded by $p_1$.
-(Note that the beta-hyperboxes in the construction will not generally be graded by $p_1$, cf. Remark~\ref{rem:not-graded-by-p}).
-Similarly since $\scH_2$ is beta-parallel, all of the constituent beta-hyperboxes will be graded by $p_2$.
+Here, $\scH_{1}^{(0)}$ (resp. $\scH_1^{(1)}$) is the subbox of $\scH_1$ where the coordinate for $K_1$ is 0 (resp. maximal).
+We define $\scH_2^{(0)}$ and $\scH_2^{(1)}$ similarly.
+Write $x_1\in \Sigma_1$ and $x_2\in \Sigma_2$ for the connected sum points.
+Since $\scH_1$ is alpha-parallel at $K_1$ (i.e. we use a special beta-curve as a meridian of $K_1$) it is straightforward to see that $x_1$ is basepoint-esque for all of the constituent alpha-hypercubes of $\scH_1$, in the sense of Definition~\ref{def:graded-by}.
+(Note that $x_1$ is typically not basepoint-esque for the beta-hyperboxes in the construction, cf. Remark~\ref{rem:not-graded-by-p}).
+Similarly since $\scH_2$ is beta-parallel at $K_2$, $x_2$ will be basepoint-esque for all of the constituent beta-hypercubes of $\scH_2$.
 See Figure~\ref{fig:31}.
+Note that $x_1$ and $x_2$ will be basepoint-esque for both the alpha and beta hypercubes of $\scH_{i}^{(j)}$.